The American vocal quartet that among the most unique and influential in the history of both jazz and mainstream popular music.

 The Mills Brothers began as a barbershop quartet.
-They gave their first public performances in variety shows on the the radio in Cincinnati, Ohio.
+They gave their first public performances in variety shows on the radio in

 The Mills Brothers were the first African-American artists to have their own show on national network radio, on CBS in 1930, and the first to have a #1 hit on the Billboard singles chart, with the Paper Doll in 1943.
 They were inducted into the Vocal Group Hall of Fame in 1998.